rdbruce/rdbruce.github.io/README.md

 It is a space separated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
 The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, zero to sixty in seconds, model year, place or origin, and model name.

 The data as received required some correction and paring down.
 Some horsepower data was missing and was corrected via google search.
 The data set contained 9 diesel and 3 rotary engine cars which were thrown out in order not to throw off a fuel efficiency prediction, diesel engines are naturally more fuel efficient than gas engines, while rotary engines are highly inefficient for their small displacement.
-I would have liked to make diesel another attribute to predict fuel efficiency from, however the small sample size makes this futile.
+I would have liked to make diesel another attribute to predict fuel efficiency from however, the small sample size makes this futile.

 ## Ridge Regression

 For ridge regression we use every quantity (discarding model name and origin) provided to predict fuel efficiency.
 First we sample 100 random cars without replacement to be our test cars, the remainder are put into the training pool.
 The benefit of this randomness is the ability to continually resample and make sure the level of error in our predictions isn't a fluke of the specific cars sampled.
 This also has a knock on effect of giving us a more accurate idea of the appropriate weights for our quantities.
-If I had more time this would be systematized to give average error and weights.
+If I had more time this would be systematized to give average error and weights or I would have found a way to expand the dataset making this irrelevant.
 Once we have our training and test data we scale the data and run ridge regression.

 ![](assets/IMG/Capture.PNG)